New video update from Guatemala

 Video report from Guatemala

-new tojquia project completed
+New Tojquia project completed

 New collectors provide water to the school